Grief and Loss in the LGBTQIA+ Experience

 🎤 Meet the Speakers

-Cass Humphries-Massey (they/them)
+Rowan Humphries-Massey (they/them)

 Founder and Thanatologist, Navigating the Wilderness CIC

-Cass is a grief equity advocate and national voice on grief literacy.
+Rowan is a grief equity advocate and national voice on grief literacy.
 Their work focuses on grief at the margins—LGBTQIA+ loss, racialised grief, disability, neurodivergence, and organisational endings.
 Through Navigating the Wilderness, they work to embed visibility and justice into grief support across communities, workplaces, and systems.

 👉 Registration is free, but spaces are limited.
 Reserve your place today.